Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Method

 \subsubsection{Semantic Mapping}

 In learning-based goal-oriented exploration, semantic maps~\cite{semexp} have proven to be an effective representation for encoding episodic navigation history.
-Semantic maps can capture not only geometric priors like spatial layout, obstacles, and navigable areas but also semantic information such as scene object categories, their locations, and spatial relationships.

-To construct the semantic map, egocentric visual observation is first segmented into semantic categories using a pre-trained segmentation model.
+Semantic maps can capture both geometric priors like spatial layout, obstacles, navigable areas and semantic information such as scene object categories, their locations, and spatial relationships.
+To build the semantic map, egocentric visual observations is first segmented into semantic categories using a pre-trained segmentation model.
 Next, a point cloud is extracted from the depth image by back-projection into the 3D world.
 Each point is associated with the corresponding semantic label in the 2D observation image.
 The point cloud is then binned into a voxel grid.
 Summing along the height dimension, the voxel grid is projected into an egocentric top-down semantic map.
 To be merged with the global map, the egocentric map is finally transformed into the allocentric coordinate system using agent's pose information.
-The constructed semantic map $\mathcal{M}^{s} \in \mathbb{R}^{(N+2) \times M \times M}$ has 2 non-semantic channels (1: obstacle map, 2: explored map) and N semantic channels related to N object categories of interests.
+The built semantic map $\mathcal{M}^{s} \in \mathbb{R}^{(N+2) \times M \times M}$ has 2 non-semantic channels (1: obstacle map, 2: explored map) and N semantic channels related to N object categories of interests.
 Each cell within the $M \times M$ grid corresponds to a region of $5 cm \times 5 cm$.

-However, categorical semantic maps face scalability challenges when applied to a large vocabulary.
-Hence, to address the open vocabulary setting, well-pretrained representations become essential.